 His lavender tresses slipped into his eyes as he gazed down at you, a loving smile adorning his ebony face and full cheeks.
 One of his eyes was a cozy brown, the same color of brownie batter before it was cooked, but the other...
 It’s tint was the exact color of melted gold and it shimmered with beauty...
 There were many sparkling colored jewels that adorned his neck, but the colorful rings hooked to each finger could’ve blinded you with their bright glimmer.
 He was garbed in royal attire, all white with pastel blue gems hanging from his chest that looked extremely valuable.
 And his scent!
 He smelled so sweet, your senses reacted to it before you’d even fully realized.
 It was like vanilla and honey, a soothing scent that oozed from his being and wafted into your skull.
 It clouded your mind until all you thought of was him.

 You were looking at the most beautiful man you had ever seen in your life.

 You were terrified.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, yeraswifeyWrite a Review